Horizon-test-org/horizon-sdv-tst/README.md

    <img src="docs/images/certificate_dns_authz_resource.png" width="650" />
 5. Share the above Certificate's DNS Authz resources details with the Hackathon organizers which is required for populating the CNAME record in the DNS Zone.

-### Exercise #2d - Setting up GCP IAM & Admin for Terraform Workflow
+### Section #2d - Setting up GCP IAM & Admin for Terraform Workflow
 The first step for successfully running the GitHub Actions workflow is to set the required Identity and Access Management (IAM) resources on GCP for Terraform to be able to provision the infrastructure.

 Below are the resources which are required to be configured: